Lois Wille: Chicago Daily News and first Pulitzer Prize

 Wille faced some pushback in the lead-up to running her series.
 The editor of the Chicago Daily News, Maurice "Ritz" Fisher, was a devout Catholic with reservations about publishing a story involving birth control.
 After consulting a local Catholic priest and activist, Fisher allowed the story to be run.
-Less than three months after the story's publication, the Illinois Public Aid Commission voted 6-4 to pay for birth control for welfare recipients.
+Less than three months after the story's publication, the Illinois Public Aid Commission voted 6–4 to pay for birth control for welfare recipients.
 In 1963, Wille won her first Pulitzer Prize for Public Service.

 Wille had said that she never imagined she would win a Pulitzer for this story, and that her goal was to change public policy.
 "It bothered me that women who were so poor that they had to rely on government for their medical care could not get the same quality of care that I could," Wille said in her interview with Diane Gentry in 1991.
 "Women were dying because of it.
 There were women who were aborting themselves and dying.
 Children who were being abandoned because they were unwanted.
 So that's what motivated me."

-During that time period, Wille also wrote a series on children who suffered brain damage from eating lead paint in tenements, investigated issues with commitment procedures at a local mental health clinic, and reported on the failures of the juvenile court system in Cook County.
+During that time period, Wille also wrote a series on children who developed brain damage from eating lead paint in tenements, investigated issues with commitment procedures at a local mental health clinic, and reported on the failures of the juvenile court system in Cook County.
 For several of her stories, Wille went undercover or semi-undercover.

 After leading a report on the impact on Chicago of the death of Mayor Richard J. Daley, Wille shifted her focus from investigative to editorial writing.
 She was promoted to editor of the editorial page in 1977.